 |The publisher of the event does not expect how the event is handled

-|E.g. The file sent as a message containing the data.||E.g. An event notifies consumers that a file is created.
-It may contain general information about the file, but it doesn’t have the file itself.
+|For example, An event notifies consumers that a file gets created.
+It may contain general information about the file but might not have the file itself.

 |When to use

 |Applications which need to store large sizes of messages in a queue.

 Azure Event Grid

-Built-in support is provided by Event Grid for events coming from Azure services, like storage blobs and resource groups.
+Built-in support is provided by Event Grid for events from Azure services, like storage blobs and resource groups.
 Event grid also has support for your events in your application using custom topics.

-Where to use Event Grid?
+Where to use Event Grid

-Serverless application architectures
+Serverless application architectures using Event Grid

-The application can be connected with other services using Event Grid.
+The application can get connected with other services using Event Grid.
 For example, create a custom topic to send your app’s event data to Event Grid, and take advantage of its reliable delivery, advanced routing, and direct integration with Azure.